themesberg/flowbite/content/getting-started/quickstart.md

 <script src="https://unpkg.com/@themesberg/flowbite@{{< current_version >}}/dist/flowbite.bundle.js"></script>
 ```

+## React

+You can use all of the components from Flowbite including the interactive ones for any React application.
+Check out this guide to learn how to <a href="{{< ref "getting-started/react" >}}">use Flowbite inside a React project</a> by installing Tailwind CSS and the Flowbite library.

+## Vue.js

+All of the components from Flowbite are supported in Vue 3 as long as you have Tailwind CSS installed and the Flowbite library includes.
+Check out this guide to learn how to <a href="{{< ref "getting-started/vue" >}}">use Flowbite inside a Vue.js project</a> by installing Tailwind CSS and Flowbite.

 ## Github repository

 The source files are also available to be cloned or downloaded from the official <a href="https://github.com/themesberg/flowbite" target="_blank">FlowBite Github repository</a>.
 Don't forget to give it a star if you appreciate the project.